 Parrot Shivering After Bath

-After a bath, you may observe your parrot shaking or shivering.
-While this may be a sign of chill, it usually means the parrot is drying itself off naturally.
-This is normal behavior, especially if you’ve ensured that the bathwater was lukewarm or room temperature.
+After a bath, you may observe the parrot shaking or shivering.
+While this may be a sign of chill, it usually means the parrot is drying naturally.

-The parrot is simply contracting the muscles around its keel, which is the “breastbone” of flight birds.
-This generates heat so the parrot can dry effectively.
-Vigorous shaking of feathers may also be part of the bird’s preening ritual.
+The parrot contracts the muscles around its keel (breastbone), which generates heat so it can dry off.
+Vigorous shaking of the feathers may be part of its preening ritual.